kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_beacons.md

 You can delete a group (along with all beacons within it) by clicking the menu button on the group row you wish to remove, then selecting 'Delete'.

 ## Searching for Beacons
 To search through your created beacons, use the search bar at the top of the beacon list.
 This search encompasses the current group and all subgroups.
-Additionally, you can sort beacons by distance, time, or name by clicking the menu button in the top right and selecting 'Sort'.
+Additionally, you can sort beacons by distance, time, or name by clicking the menu button in the top-right and selecting 'Sort'.

 ## Last Cell Signal Beacon
 If you have Backtrack enabled (see the 'Paths' guide) and it is configured to record cell signal, you will see a beacon created for the last known location where you had a cell signal.